 Kidepo Valley National Park is Uganda's remotest park located in the northeast on the borders with South Sudan and Kenya.
-With its seasonal rivers and unending landscapes, Kidepo is a gem that many visitors to Uganda have started flocking.
+With its seasonal rivers and unending landscapes, Kidepo is a gem that many visitors to Uganda have started flocking to.

 In the Kidepo and Nurus valleys, you will be able to easily see lions as they rest on the rock outcrops.
-You will also see cheetahs, leopards, buffalo, elephants, zebras, giraffes, ostriches as well as many other birds of wild birds of prey.
+You will also see cheetahs, leopards, buffalo, elephants, zebras, giraffes, and ostriches as well as many other birds of wild birds.

 Okavango Delta is one of Botswana's premier tourist attractions.
 The Okavango River is produced by seasonal flooding and the waters evaporate without draining to any sea or ocean.

 The delta is dotted with many smaller canals, water holes and lagoons which form the focal points for visitors.
-On your visit to Okavango Delta, you will see lions, elephants, cheetahs, zebra, buffaloes, African Wild dogs, hippos, leopards and so many more.
+On your visit to the Okavango Delta, you will see lions, elephants, cheetahs, zebra, buffaloes, African wild dogs, hippos, leopards and so many more.

 Central Kalahari Game Reserve

-Central Kalahari National Game reserve is rich with wildlife and makes for a great Safari.
-Along with lions, you will see giraffes, elephants, cheetahs, Ostriches, zebra, rhinocerous, leopard and many more.
+Central Kalahari National Game Reserve is rich with wildlife and makes for a great Safari.
+Along with lions, you will see giraffes, elephants, cheetahs, ostriches, zebra, rhinoceros, leopards and so much more.